Skip to main content

 This involves understanding the kinetics of the aromatase enzyme (CYP19A1), the role of hepatic metabolism in estrogen clearance, and the systemic effects of metabolic health on the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 The goal is to develop a systems-biology perspective, recognizing that the T/E ratio is an emergent property of a complex, interconnected network.

 The activity of aromatase is not uniform throughout the body.
-While it is present in various tissues, including the gonads, brain, and bone, its expression in is a primary determinant of systemic estradiol levels in men, particularly with increasing age and adiposity.
+While it is present in various tissues, including the gonads, brain, and bone, its expression in adipose tissue is a primary determinant of systemic estradiol levels in men, particularly with increasing age and adiposity.

 Lifestyle interventions, therefore, can be viewed as targeted modulators of gene expression and enzymatic function.
 For example, weight loss through caloric restriction and exercise does more than simply reduce the volume of fat tissue; it alters the inflammatory and metabolic milieu within that tissue, downregulating the expression of the CYP19A1 gene and thus reducing aromatase protein levels and activity.